 What else can I do to protect my liver?

 Limit alcohol intake.
 There's no shortage of information concluding that heavy alcohol use—generally defined as more than five drinks a day—can cause liver damage.
 It's also known that heavy alcohol use can worsen liver disease in people with hepatitis B and C. Although it's still not known if light or moderate drinking—no more than one to two drinks a day—is harmful to the liver, especially in people taking medications on a regular basis.
 Most physicians, however, recommend that people with more severe liver damage avoid alcohol.
 If you drink alcohol, it is very important that you discuss this with your doctor.
 It's also important to note that the American Liver Association recommends no more than one drink a day.
 Some medications, such as Flagyl (used to treat some parasitic infections), should not be combined with alcohol, and most experts advise staying away from alcohol completely if you have hepatitis.

 Maintain a well-balance diet.
 The liver is not only responsible for processing medications-it must also process and detoxify the liquids and foods we drink and eat on a daily basis.
-In fact, between 85% and 90% of the blood that leaves the stomach and intestines contains nutrients from the liquids and foods we consume for further processing by the liver.
+In fact, between 85 percent and 90 percent of the blood that leaves the stomach and intestines contains nutrients from the liquids and foods we consume for further processing by the liver.
 As a result, a well-balanced diet is a terrific way to help take stress off the liver and to help it remain healthy.
 Here are some tips to consider: